 How we design our streets greatly impacts how we choose to travel.
 When cars are prioritized, people walk and move less.
 The average American today drives nearly twice as many miles a year than the average American did in 1970.
 He/She also carries about 20 percent more weight and is at a higher risk for diabetes, hypertension, and heart disease; diseases that are affected by how active we are.

 According to an expanding body of research, the built environment is one the most powerful predictors of how much we move.
-Complete Streets represent a system-wide approach by which communities optimize the built environment so active forms of transportation, such as walking, bicycling, and using public transportation the easy choice.
-They give people of all ages and abilities more options for getting around and thereby help make physical activity a natural part of a person's day.
+Complete Streets represent a system-wide approach to optimizing the built environment so active forms of transportation, such as walking, bicycling, and public transit, become the easy choice.
+Complete Streets give people of all ages and abilities more options for getting around and help make physical activity a natural part of one's day.

 In 2015, the Town of Weymouth's Board of Zoning Appeals and Planning Board adopted a Complete Streets Policy to promote and support safe and accessible travel options for all people in Weymouth regardless of age, ability, or mode of transportation.
 The goal of this policy is to use every local transportation project as an opportunity to make streets safer and more convenient for all users.
 In 2015, Mayor Susan Kay signed a Complete Streets Resolution endorsing the Planning and Zoning Board's Complete Streets Policy.